Oblivion Battery: Kotesashi High baseball team

 A shortstop with a powerful arm and hit.
 In middle school, a mistake he made while playing against Haruka and Kei's team led to yips, which prevented him from throwing to first base.
 He decided to quit baseball and enrolled to Kotesashi High School.
-While appearing rough and confident, but deep down is earnest person.
+Although he appears to be rough and confident, deep down he is an earnest person.
 At Kei's suggestion, he dealt with his yips by throwing the ball back with one bounce and ultimately overcame it during the summer game against Teitoku in his first year.
 In his second year, he became the fourth batter.